d953i/vcu1525_scripts/ballistix_ddr4/README.md

 # TCL script usage

-<b>Warning!</b>VCU1525 and BCU1525 DDR4 pinout different!
+<b>Warning!</b> VCU1525 and BCU1525 DDR4 pinout different!
 Use appropriate constraints file!<br><br>

-Copy all files in one directory and in Vivado TCL console source script from it.<br>
+Copy all files in one directory and in Vivado TCL console source script from it.
 For example:<br>
 cd D:/Projects/Hardware-Xilinx-HDL/ballistix_ddr4/<br>
 source ./vcu1525_ballistix_project.tcl<br>